emiago/diagox/README.md

 # gopbx
 GOPBX is modern, scalable and simple telephony solution built on top of sipgo and diago library.

 GOPBX goal will be to quickly bridge internal, external calls.
+Add you numbers (DID) or build extensions with scalable registry to handle high amount devices.

 Features:
 - Provides call history with full SIP traffic and voice quality monitoring.